 Do kickbacks build glutes?

 Yes.
-Kickbacks target the gluteus maximus through hip extension, and EMG research shows that quadruped hip extension exercises produce high gluteus maximus activation when done with controlled form (Reiman et al., 2012).
-The straight-leg position also recruits the hamstrings more than the bent-knee version, so it's a more demanding posterior chain exercise overall.
+Kickbacks isolate the gluteus maximus through hip extension, with secondary involvement from the hamstrings.
+EMG research on quadruped hip extension shows high gluteus maximus activation when the movement is controlled and the spine stays neutral (Reiman et al., 2012).
+The straight-leg position recruits the hamstrings more than the bent-knee version, so it's a more demanding posterior chain exercise overall.

 How many kickbacks should I do per set?